Parabolic semi-orthogonal decompositions and Kummer flat invariants of log schemes: Preliminaries

 \subsubsection{Root stacks for non-simple normal crossings}

-If $D$ is only normal crossings, then we have to use the general construction of root stacks outlined in \cite{borne-vistoli}.
+If $D$ is only normal crossings, then the ``correct'' notion of root stack of $X$ along $D$ is not the naive generalization of the simple normal crossings case, but rather the subtler one put forward in \cite{borne-vistoli}.
 We refer to that paper and to \cite[Section 2.2]{talpo2014moduli} for details about what follows.

+We start by explaining with an example why the naive notion of root stacks along the lines of the previous two cases is not the one that we want to work with.

+\begin{example} Consider an irreducible nodal cubic $D\subset \bP^2$, and the pair $(\bP^2,D)$.
+We could, as in Section \ref{sec:smooth}, start with the morphism $\bP^2\to[\bA^1/\bG_m]$ that classifies the divisor $D$ (i.e. determined by the pair ($\cO_{\bP^2}(D),\sigma_D)$, where $\sigma_D$ is the tautological section of $\cO_{\bP^2}(D)$ cutting out $D$), and set $\radice[r]{(\bP^2,D)}$ to be the fibered product of diagram (\ref{rootsquare}).
+The unpleasant feature of this construction is that it adds a stabilizer $\mu_r$ along all of $D$, including at the node, where one would expect to have a $\mu_r\times \mu_r$ accounting for the two branches of $D$.

+The point here is that the morphism $\bP^2\to[\bA^1/\bG_m]$ does not induce to the ``correct'' logarithmic structure on $\bP^2$ corresponding to the pair $(\bP^2,D)$, which is the compactifying log structure briefly mentioned in Section \ref{sec:logstr}, and \emph{does} distinguish the branches of $D$ at the node. \end{example}

+The trouble with the previous example is remedied by working with sheaves of weights (as explained in \cite{borne-vistoli}), that allow to locally distinguish the branches of $D$ at the node, and to locally take roots separately along the branches.

-Briefly, the point is the following: in general, the log structure of a fine saturated log scheme $X$ can be seen as a ``Deligne--Faltings'' structure, a symmetric monoidal functor $L\colon A\to \Div_X$ from a sheaf of saturated sharp monoids $A$ on the small \'etale site of $X$ to the symmetric monoidal stack $\Div_X$ of pairs $(L,t)$ of line bundles with global section.
+We briefly recall what this entails: in general, the log structure of a fine saturated log scheme $X$ can be seen as a ``Deligne--Faltings'' structure, a symmetric monoidal functor $L\colon A\to \Div_X$ from a sheaf of saturated sharp monoids $A$ on the small \'etale site of $X$ to the symmetric monoidal stack $\Div_X$ of pairs $(L,t)$ of line bundles with global section.
 The monoidal operation of $\Div_X$ is given by tensor product.

-In the case of simple normal crossings, the canonical log structure $M\to \cO_X$ induced by $D$ can be completely described by the symmetric monoidal functor $\bN^N\to \Div_X(X)$ sending the generator $e_i$ to the pair $(\cO_X(D_i),\sigma_i)$.
-If $D$ is only normal crossings, then the global components of the divisor $D$ might not capture the geometry of the situation faithfully.
-For example if $D$ is an irreducible curve with a single node and $X$ is a surface, then one can only separate the branches of the node by localizing (in the \'etale topology).
-The stalks of the sheaf $A$ keep track of the number of branches of $D$ passing through points of $X$, and in this case they will be trivial on $X\setminus D$, isomorphic to $\bN$ on $D$ but outside the node, and isomorphic to $\bN^2$ at the node.
+In the case of \emph{simple} normal crossings, the canonical (compactifying) log structure $M_D\to \cO_X$ induced by $D$ can be completely described in the language of Deligne--Faltings structures by the symmetric monoidal functor $\bN^N\to \Div_X(X)$ sending the generator $e_i$ to the pair $(\cO_X(D_i),\sigma_i)$ (this is a ``chart'' for the log structure, in the sense of \cite[Section 3.3]{borne-vistoli}).
+If $D$ is only normal crossings though, the \emph{global} components of the divisor $D$ will not capture the geometry of the situation faithfully (as for the nodal cubic of Example \ref{ex:nodal.cubic}), and the compactifying log structure is \emph{not} described by the symmetric monoidal functor $\bN^N\to \Div_X(X)$ defined above.